mitra42/webForth/DESIGN.md

 * Orthogonality and likely changes

 #### Based on eForth but not quite same
-This system is based on eForth,
+This system is based on C.H.
+Ting's eForth,
-I primarily used the version of eForth in "Zen and Forth", but this has a lot of bugs, some of the bugs are fixed in the `v5` version, and others in the version ported to `staapl`, so I've picked and chosen and flagged the errors with "ERRATA" in the code.
+I primarily used the version of eForth in "Zen and Forth", but it has a not insignificant number of bugs, some of the bugs are fixed in the `v5` version, and others in the version ported to `staapl`, so I've picked and chosen and flagged the errors with "ERRATA" in the code.

+I have tried, but failed to contact C.H.Ting (emails bounce) so I don't have a constructive way to feed those bugs back to him.

 #### Javascript then Forth
 There are several ways to bootstrap Forth.